Last Updated: March 2026

-1. Egg Carton DIY Greenhouse
+1. Egg Carton Greenhouse

 This DIY egg carton seedling greenhouse will be one of your favorites when it comes to starting seeds in a small greenhouse.
 All you need is an egg carton as your germination tray.